NiksenB/Functional_Scwabble/README.md

     necessary to look in Assignment 6 and 7.
   - It may be necessary to look into / implement DSL (e.g. trippleWordScore or something).
 Mentioned in
     assignments 6 and used in 7
-- Update state so that it has information about numbers of players and
+- Update state so that it has information about numbers of players and player turn, which players have forfeited the game + all tiles on the board where words can be started.

 # Functional_Scwabble